DIYbiosphere/sphere/docs/development.md

 - views using `entry` layout
   - social icons float above main content box
   - metadata box floats below main content box, full-width
+  - refactor `info-box` partial
+    - create custom partial for better spacing instead of using table
+  - `tags` partial
+    - not sure, find page using this partial to see